 Select it and double-click on “Install Office Developer Tools Project.”

-This will install the developer tools and that’s it — you’re good to start working with SharePoint.
+This will install the developer tools and that’s it — you’re ready to start working with SharePoint.

 Let’s now run through a few basic tasks to help you get familiar with SharePoint.

 Site is the core component of SharePoint and it represents the starting point for all developers.
 Sites can include your everyday components like a document library, calendar, task list and so on.